Shahfiq Ghani

-Muhammad Shahfiq bin Ghani (born 17 March 1992) is a Singaporean professional footballer who plays as a central-midfielder, defensive-midfielder or forward for Singapore Premier League club Geylang International and the Singapore National Team.
-Shahfiq is known as a free kick specialist.
+Muhammad Shahfiq bin Ghani (born 17 March 1992), also known as Shahfiq Shahfiq or just Shahfiq, is a Singaporean professional footballer who plays either as a centre forward or attacking midfielder for Malaysia Super League club Negeri Sembilan and the Singapore national team.
+He is known as a free-kick specialist.

 Club career

 Young Lions

 Shahfiq began his club career with S.League club Young Lions in 2010.
 He scored 7 goals in 37 competitive matches over three Seasons from 2010 to 2012.

 LionsXII

 Shahfiq was selected to be in the LionsXII squad in 2013.
 He contributed with 5 goals in 13 MSL matches as LionsXII won the 2013 Malaysia Super League.
 He drew criticism from head coach V. Sundramoorthy for his dismissal for slapping Sarawak's Muamer Salibašić in a Malaysia Cup match on 24 August 2013.

 A spinal injury threatened to rule Shahfiq out for the start of the 2014 season.
 He missed the Charity Cup match against Pahang and the Malaysia FA Cup match against DRB-Hicom, returning as a 74th-minute substitute against Selangor on 25 January.
 In total, he spent only 77 minutes on the pitch for his club in 2014.

 During his two-year spell with LionsXII, he scored six goals in 31 appearances.